List of The Venture Bros. characters: The Guild of Calamitous Intent

 The Guild of Calamitous Intent is the primary antagonist in the series.
 It functions as an organization of supervillains, akin to a trade union, offering benefits such as health insurance and establishing rules and conduct standards among its members and their adversaries, primarily superheroes and super-scientists.
 Serving as a stabilizing force in the world of supervillainy, the Guild prevents unchecked chaos by organizing its members into a cohesive force and restricting their actions to Guild-approved targets, thereby curbing total destruction, murder, and mayhem.
 Initially led by the enigmatic figure known as "The Sovereign" and the Council of Thirteen, the current iteration of the Guild suggests a refuge for missing or presumed deceased rock stars.
 In Season 6, most of the Council of 13 is eliminated by The Sovereign to solidify control and confront the supernatural supervillain group, The Investors.
-Following The Sovereign's accidental demise at the hands of O.S.I., surviving members, including Dr. Mrs. The Monarch, Dr. Phineas Phage, Dr. Z, Red Mantle, and Dragoon, under Dr. Henry Killinger's guidance, form a new Council of 13, with assistance from the surviving Revenge Society members, after Killinger eradicates the Investors to restore balance between O.S.I. and the Guild.
+Following The Sovereign's accidental death at the hands of O.S.I., surviving members, including Dr. Mrs. The Monarch, Dr. Phineas Phage, Dr. Z, Red Mantle, and Dragoon, under Dr. Henry Killinger's guidance, form a new Council of 13, with assistance from the surviving Revenge Society members, after Killinger eradicates the Investors to restore balance between O.S.I. and the Guild.
 Although Killinger declines the Sovereign role, he bestows control of the Guild to the council.
 Season six introduces the New York branch of the Guild, comprising the organization's most dangerous supervillains.
 Notably, the original Guild charter does not stipulate a specific number of council members, and members cannot actively engage in arching their enemies.

 The current iteration of the Guild was reportedly established around 1959 by Phantom Limb's grandfather.
 However, its roots extend back to the late Victorian era, when it operated as a heroic organization under the leadership of Colonel Lloyd Venture, Rusty Venture's grandfather.
 This earlier incarnation was devoted to safeguarding an enigmatic artifact known as the "ORB."
 A schism within the organization arose over differing views on the ORB's purpose.
 Fantomas founded the Guild of Calamitous Intent in 1910, advocating for using the ORB to dominate mankind, while Lloyd established the modern version of the OSI, aiming to utilize the ORB for the betterment of humanity.